syafiqm7/Jagger/README.md

 8.bash 't ban.sh'

-It Didn't work if you changed the interface.
+It Didn't work if you already changed the interface.